Vichama

-In Inca mythology, Vichaama is the god of death and the son of Inti.
+In Inca mythology, Vichama is the god of death and the son of Inti.
 His mother was murdered by his half-brother Pacha Kamaq, and he took revenge by turning the humans who were created by Pachacamac into rocks and islands.
 Afterwards he hatched three eggs from which a new race of humans was born.

 The name has been adopted by a theatre group from Villa El Salvador, Lima, Peru, which works worldwide, raising issues involving social responsibility and involvement.